maudhaugland/booktypes/pages/about.md

 description: null
 show: true
 ---
-They say that one should never judge a book by its cover r
+They say that one should never judge a book by its cover right?
+Well, here at Booktypes I will judge books by the typography on their covers.
+Do they match the expectations of the genre?
+What does the typography give away about the story within?
+Are there some general trends, and how have they changed over time?

-Logo
+I made the logo using Adobe InDesign

 Branding